Medically reviewed by Drugs.com. Last updated on Mar 17, 2019.

 Local: Application site reaction (1%)

-<1%, postmarketing, and/or case reports: Erythematous rash, local anesthesia, local edema, oropharyngeal edema, pain, paresthesia, parosmia, pruritus, skin discoloration, urticaria
+<1%, postmarketing, and/or case reports: Altered sense of smell, erythematous rash, local anesthesia, localized edema, oropharyngeal edema, pain, paresthesia, pruritus, skin discoloration, urticaria

 • Immunocompromised patients: The effect of penciclovir has not been established in immunocompromised patients.